van001/lesscode-fp/README.md

 Think of them as a mathematical function, which for a given input will awlays return the same output.
 This also means, a pure function can easily cache ([memoize](https://en.wikipedia.org/wiki/Memoization)) the value it returns after the execution.
 This is huge, now that memory / storage is cheap and computation is expensive.

 All the functions in lesscode library are pure, unless they are not.
-Pure function name starts with lowercase,
+Pure functions are named starting with lowercase,
-impure with uppercase letters.
+impure with uppercase.

 ```
 // appends String to another String and returns a new String